Tag Archives: 1943

 Note that ‘Hollow-ware’ refers to buckets etc.

 A credit note offered for sale on eBay, dated 1943, shows its address as 132 Western Road, which was part of the former Holborn Union workhouse at the corner of Bond Road.
-The site in 2019 is occupied by Asda.
+The site today is occupied by Asda.

 credit note extract Ludlow Bros dated February 1943